Los Alamos National Laboratory

 The SCATR program is limited to sources that do not meet International Atomic Energy Agency’s Category 1 and 2 sources.
 Examples of sources that would be eligible for the SCATR program include medical brachytherapy sources (137Cs and 226Ra), eye applicators, low activity sources that exceed the NRC 120-day half-life limit for decay-in-storage, long half-life industrial sources and calibration sources.

-This program is limited to sealed sources, and does not include transuranic isotopes (transuranic sealed sources are recovered directly by OSRP).
+This program is limited to sealed sources, and does not include non-commercially disposable transuranic isotopes (these can be recovered directly by OSRP).
 In addition, sources that have already passed through ten half-lives should not be registered for SCATR.

-For more information please contact CRCPD, Inc., at www.crcpd.org/StateServices/SCATR.aspx or contact Mr. Russ Meyer CHP at (512) 761-3822.
+For more information please visit CRCPD website at https://crcpdpro.wpenginepowered.com/scatr/ or contact Mr. Michael Snee at 502-545-6679 (msnee@crcpd.org).
 For assistance with the source registration process, please contact OSRP.

 Are sealed sources and special form sources the same thing?

 No, sealed sources and special form sources are not necessarily the same thing.
-However, they are related to each other: All special form sources are sealed sources, but not all sealed sources are special form.
+However, they are related to each other.
 According to The U.S. Nuclear Regulatory Commission (NRC), "sealed source" simply means that radioactive material is encased in a capsule designed to prevent leakage or escape of the material.
 In addition to meeting the definition of a sealed source, "special form" sources must satisfy the following DOT conditions according to 49 CFR 173.403:

 1. It is either a single solid piece or a sealed capsule containing radioactive material that can be opened only by destroying the capsule;